ProngedFork/TopDog3/README.md

 This Repository Contains Simple Tools That Are Written In Bash For Reconnaissance

 ## As of December 2020, TopDog3 is capable of performing the following:
-IP resolution using ping command
+IP resolution using ping command \n
 Enumerating Geolocation details associated with the IP address using http://ipinfo.io Headers collection using Curl command
 ASN Enumeration using https://ip-api.com/ and https://whois.cymru.com